aspose-html/Aspose.HTML-API-References/english/net/aspose.html.diagnostics/_index.md

 ---
 title: Aspose.Html.Diagnostics
 second_title: Aspose.HTML for .NET API Reference
-description:
+description: The Aspose.Html.Diagnostics namespace contains interfaces for working with metrics and collecting logs and traces
 type: docs
 weight: 40
 url: /net/aspose.html.diagnostics/
 ---
 The **Aspose.Html.Diagnostics** namespace contains interfaces for working with metrics and collecting logs and traces.

 ## Interfaces